 Assault on Precinct 13 essentially has two lead characters.
-The first of those characters, Austin Stoker’s Ethan Bishop, is both conventional and unconventional — conventional in the sense that he is something of a by-the-book lawman and unconventional due to the colour of his skin.
-Like Night of the Living Dead‘s Ben (Duane Jones), Bishop is a black character forced to take the lead in a white-dominated situation, but Carpenter’s commentary is more specific than the broad racism suffered by Ben, exploring gang culture and the ethic connotations associated with it during the era of blaxploitation.
-Carpenter gives us black and white characters on both sides of the law, placing them in a situation where their survival is based on cooperation, regardless of society’s superficial preoccupations.
+The first of those, Austin Stoker’s Ethan Bishop, is both conventional and unconventional — conventional in the sense that he is something of a by-the-book lawman and unconventional due to the colour of his skin and the rank he holds.
+Like Night of the Living Dead‘s Ben (Duane Jones), Bishop is a black character leading a white-dominated environment, only this time his rank is official, at least until the precinct comes under attack, plunging the natural order into jeopardy.
+Carpenter gives us black and white characters on both sides of the law, placing them in a situation where survival is based on cooperation, regardless of society’s superficial preoccupations.
 In Bishop we are presented with a character whose very presence demands respect.
-He is a man of conviction who has risen to the rank of lieutenant based on merit, who shrugs off the thinly-veiled insubordination of the precinct’s desk officer with an impermeable grace.
-He is a hero worthy of our respect.
+He is a man of conviction who has risen to the rank of lieutenant based on merit, who shrugs off the thinly-veiled insubordination of the precinct’s racist desk officer with an impermeable grace.
+Ultimately, he is a hero worthy of our respect.

 The second of those characters is your archetypal antihero, a less caricaturistic version of Escape From New York‘s Snake Plissken and the director’s first truly emblematic lead.
-Darwin Joston’s deadpan portrayal of the ostentatiously mysterious Napoleon Wilson was inspired by Charles Bronson’s “Harmonica” in Sergio Leoni’s epic Spaghetti Western Once Upon a Time in the West, and the similitudes are overtly transparent.
+Darwin Joston’s deadpan portrayal of the ostentatiously mysterious Napoleon Wilson was inspired by Charles Bronson’s “Harmonica” in Sergio Leoni’s epic Spaghetti Western Once Upon a Time in the West, and the similarities are wholly transparent.
 When confronted about the motives behind their actions, both characters reply “Only at the point of dyin’.”
 Wilson also speaks of a preacher who once told him,”Son, there is something strange about you.
-You got something to do with death,” which echoes a line in Leoni’s classic spoken by Jason Robards’ character Cheyenne.
+You got something to do with death,” echoing a line from Leoni’s classic spoken by Jason Robards’ character Cheyenne.

 Wilson is similarly impervious for a man on death row.
-He is under no illusions as to where his future lies, accepting the consequences of his actions with a wry grin and degree of causality that belies the hopelessness of his predicament, one punctuated by his equally futile pursuit of a cigarette, an insistence that will sow the seeds for one of cinema’s most unlikely and rewarding relationships.
+He is under no illusions as to where his future lies, accepting the consequences of his actions with a wry grin and a degree of casualty that belies the hopelessness of his predicament, one punctuated by his equally futile pursuit of a cigarette, an insistence that will sow the seeds for one of cinema’s most unlikely and rewarding relationships.
 Wilson pursues a smoke with mechanical impudence, and each request is met with the same resistance, either from cons who are closed-off from the idea of giving or authority figures who revel in the chance to shoot him down.
 It may be a running joke inspired by the westerns of Howard Hawks, but it is also hugely meaningful.
 When Wilson asks the warden for a smoke it is nothing more than a show of insolence, an act of self-punishment.
-When he later requests one from Bishop having been temporarily holed up in Precinct 13 following the unexpected illness of a fellow inmate, the lieutenant offers a similar reply, but he also offers an apology, and right away Wilson knows that he is different.
+When he later requests one from Bishop having been temporarily holed up in Precinct 13 following the unexpected illness of a fellow inmate, the lieutenant offers a similar reply, but he also offers an apology, and right away Wilson understands the kind of man he is dealing with.

-Most cons would immediately take advantage of such a weakness, and you have to believe that Wilson’s hard ass with brains could have escaped if he so desired, or at the very least stamped his authority over the situation, but a mutual respect develops between two characters who on the surface seem to inhabit opposite ends of the ethical spectrum.
-When the precinct comes under fire, Bishop is smart enough to realise he will need all the help he can get, not only from Wilson, but from the self-serving but ultimately decent Wells (Tony Burton), and, on the other side of the law, bad ass female protagonist Leigh (Laurie Zimmer), an unfortunate female employee whose smouldering attraction to a man like Wilson tells you all you need to know about her inner mettle and refusal to bow to convention.
+Most cons would immediately take advantage of such decency, exploiting it as weakness, and you have to believe that Wilson’s intelligent hard-ass could have escaped if he so desired, or at the very least stamped his authority over the situation, but a mutual respect develops between two characters who on the surface seem to inhabit opposite ends of the ethical spectrum.
+When the precinct comes under fire, Bishop is smart enough to realise that he will need all the help he can get, not only from Wilson, but from the self-serving, yet ultimately decent Wells (Tony Burton), and, on the other side of the law, bad ass female protagonist Leigh (Laurie Zimmer), an unfortunate female employee whose smouldering attraction to a man like Wilson tells you all you need to know about her inner mettle and refusal to bow to convention.